Donjella/assignment-2-CSA/readme.md

 Handling student and parent/guardian information is generally considered sensitive*, especially when it includes:

-***Personal Identifiable Information***: This includes student names, ages, birthdays, addresses, and parent/guardian contact details (phone numbers and email addresses).
+***Personal Identifiable Information***: This includes student names, ages, birthdays, and parent/guardian contact details (phone numbers and email addresses).
 ***Health Information***: Information such as allergies or medical conditions, which is also considered sensitive data under many privacy laws.

 ([*Privacy law in Australia](https://hallandwilcox.com.au/news/overview-of-privacy-law-in-australia/) - ‘Sensitive information’ is defined under the Privacy Act and includes information about an individual’s racial or ethnic origin, political opinions, professional or political or religious affiliations or memberships, sexual orientation or practices, criminal record, health, genetics and/or biometrics.